Immunohistochemistry - tissues

 Immunocytochemistry/IF - cells

-Tthree cell lines, originally U2OS, A-431 and U-251 MG, originating from different human tissues were chosen to be included in the analysis of protein subcellular localization by ICC-IF.
+Three cell lines, originally U2OS, A-431 and U-251 MG, originating from different human tissues were chosen to be included in the analysis of protein subcellular localization by ICC-IF.
 The cell line panel has since been expanded to cover more cell types and lineages, e.g. tumor cell lines from mesenchymal, epithelial and glial tumors, as well as cell lines that have immortalized by introduction of telomerase.
 The selection was furthermore based on morphological characteristics and widespread use of these cell lines.
 Information regarding sex and age of the donor, cellular origin and source is listed here.
 In order to localize the whole human proteome on a subcellular level in one specific cell line, most proteins are stained in U2OS.
 Two additional cell lines are selected based on mRNA expression data.
-In addition to the human cell lines, many proteins have been stained in the mouse cell line NIH 3T3, given that the human and mouse genes are orthologous.
+Some proteins have also been stained in one or more ciliated cells lines and/or in human sperm, originating from a single healthy donor.
+In addition to the human cells, many proteins have been stained in the mouse cell line NIH 3T3, given that the human and mouse genes are orthologous.

-The resulting confocal images are single slice images representing one optical section of the cells.
+The resulting confocal images are single slice images representing one optical section of the cells, except for ciliated cell lines and human sperm, in which case z-stacks are shown.
 The microscope settings are standardized, but the detector gain is optimized for each sample.
-The different organelle probes are displayed as different channels in the multicolor images, with the HPA antibody stainingshown in green, nucleus in blue, microtubules in red and ER in yellow.
+The different organelle probes are displayed as different channels in the multicolor images, with the HPA antibody staining shown in green, nucleus in blue, microtubules in red and ER in yellow.

 Annotation